livewire/livewire/docs/lifecycle-hooks.md

 Below is an example of using `updating` to prevent the modification of the `$postId` property.

-It's worth noting that for this particular example, in an actual application, you should use the [`#[Locked]` attribute](/docs/locked) instead, like in the example above.
+It's worth noting that for this particular example, in an actual application, you should use the [`#[Locked]` attribute](/docs/locked) instead, like in the above example.

 ```php
 use Livewire\Component;